livenletdie/practicalMachineLearningProject/README.md

 Using this, I got:

->  Accuracy  Kappa  Accuracy SD  Kappa SD
+Accuracy  Kappa  Accuracy SD  Kappa
+---
    0.96      0.95   0.00417      0.00527